- Lever body made of Carbotecture

 , offering a great strength-to-weight ratio!

-- New forged aluminium lever blade matches the aesthetics of the 'MT' range of disc brakes (but please note these and the MT range are not
+- New forged aluminium lever blade matches the aesthetics of the 'MT' range of disc brakes (but please note the MT range of levers are not compatible with this brake).

-- Lever blade is notably broader and slightly more rounded than previous models, making it very comfortable.
+- Lever blade is notably broader and slight more rounded than previous models, making it very comfortable.

 - Two-bolt handlebar clamp means you don't have to remove your grip to get the lever on/off.